yannh/r10k-go/README.md

 ## Not yet implemented

-* Complex version requirements for forge modules (can only give a specific version)
+* Complex version requirements for forge modules (can only give a specific version) - although only librarian respects this.
-* Support for r10k configuration files.
-Complex environment management is being actively worked on.
+* r10k deploy display
+* r10k deploy module
+* r10k puppetfile purge
 * SVN or local sources
 * probably a lot more...